tk3369/BinaryTraits.jl/README.md

 ## How does it work?

 The underlying machinery is extremely simple.
-They can be found conveniently in the doc strings for the `@trait` and `@assign` macros as well.

-Using the above example, when you define a `Fly` trait using `@trait` macro, it literally expands to the following code:
+Using the above example, when you define a traits like `@trait Fly as Ability`, it literally expands to the following code:

 ```julia
 abstract type FlyTrait <: Ability end